varunkumardev/amitmerchant1990.github.io/_posts/2019-12-10-things-for-blog-improvement.md

 {% include image.html file="you-may-like.png" description="Related articles call-to-action" %}

 The last thing I did in terms of design was to make my blog from 1-column layout to 2-column layout.
-This decision helped me in moving some things such as newsletter box and advertisement to the right of the layout.
-I've implemented 2-column layout using flexbox.
-I've made the second column as a separate component which I've used across the entire blog pages.
+This decision helped me in moving some things such as newsletter box and advertisement to the right of the layout. {% include pullquote.html quote="I've implemented a 2-column layout using flexbox." %} I've made the second column as a separate component which I've used across the entire blog pages.

 All of the above combined with a color scheme and gradients of those colors at places, I've made sure that the blog doesn't feel boring anymore.